 The UK-US trade negotiations concluded the fifth round of negotiations in October.
 Former International Trade Secretary Liz Truss spoke with US Trade Representative Katherine Tai in late June regarding the 17 year long Airbus-Boeing dispute.
 Both sides have agreed to suspend retaliatory tariffs for 5 years.
 The agreement comes following the UK’s decision to deescalate the dispute by unilaterally suspending retaliatory tariffs on the US at the start of 2021.

-The UK and Singapore have now announced the launch of negotiations on a new ambitious Digital Economy Agreement (DEA).
-The agreement would look to remove barriers to digital trade and enable UK exporters to expand into high-tech markets.
-More information is available on gov.uk and
+On 9 December 2021, the UK secured an agreement in principle on a digital trade deal with Singapore, the Digital Economy Agreement (DEA).
+This is the next step in removing barriers to digital trade and enable UK exporters to expand into high-tech markets.
+More information is available on gov.uk.

 Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)